jandelgado/jled/README.md

 and compiling from the Arduino IDE.
 Note that the `stlink` tool may be necessary to upload sketches to the micro controller.

-Platformio does not support the Arduino platform for the F401RE in the [current version](https://docs.platformio.org/en/latest/boards/ststm32/nucleo_f401re.html), but has support on the [master branch](https://github.com/platformio/platform-ststm32.git).
-See [plaform.ini](platform.ini) for an example on how the arduino framework with this board.
+PlatformIO does not support the Arduino platform for the F401RE in the [current version](https://docs.platformio.org/en/latest/boards/ststm32/nucleo_f401re.html), but has support on the [master branch](https://github.com/platformio/platform-ststm32.git).
+See [plaform.ini](platform.ini) for an example on how to use the Arduino framework with this board.

 ## Example sketches